Graduate employment in recession.

 It is thought the changes would have excluded up to one in 10 of the foreign workers granted permits last year.

-At present, jobs have to be advertised in the UK for on
+At present, jobs have to be advertised in the UK for only a week before being offered abroad.

-Monday 3 August 2009
+Monday, 3 August 2009

 Graduate employment in recession